Tag Archives: data

 To the best of my knowledge, California is the only state to request the efficacy data for the Spartan Mosquito Pro Tech from the company.
 After reviewing the files the state banned all sales of the pesticide product.

 Spartan Mosquito says it is has had meetings with multiple countries interested in hosting production facilities for the tubes.
-It is testing the tubes in Togo and Benin and plans to sell in areas with high rates of malaria.
+It is testing the tubes in Togo and plans to sell in areas with high rates of malaria.

 Further evidence of the special consideration the EPA granted Spartan Mosquito is the letter below, sent by Jeremy Hirsch (Spartan Mosquito’s founder and chairman) to Andrew Wheeler (EPA Administrator) on 11 November 2020, almost eight months after the Spartan Mosquito Pro Tech obtained a registration: